vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-registry/install-advanced-registry.md

 {note:info}

 - When editing the add-on settings code, use the information [obtained earlier](#before_you_begin).
-- The full add-on settings code along with the description of the fields is available on [GitHub](https://github.com/twuni/docker-registry.helm/blob/main/values.yaml).
+- You can find the full add-on settings code along with the description of the fields on [GitHub](https://github.com/twuni/docker-registry.helm/blob/main/values.yaml).

 {/note}